Connect with others who understand.

 In some cases, what may seem like symptoms of lupus can actually be side effects of lupus medications or coexisting conditions.
 For this reason, it’s important to work closely with your care team to identify the underlying issues to ensure you receive appropriate care.
 Lupus is a complex disease best treated by autoimmune disease experts.

 Are you living with SLE?
 How does it affect your body?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyLupusTeam Subscriber